Module Federation in JavaScript

 Plugin systems

-If your application supports plugins, Module Federation provides a standard way for plugins to expose functionality to the host and consume shared services:
+If your application supports plugins, Module Federation provides a standard way for plugins to expose functionality to the host and consume shared services.
+The plugin declares its entry point as an exposed module, while the host provides API surfaces through shared dependencies.
+This avoids the need for a custom plugin registry:

 // Plugin remote